ASC2899/Movie-Ticket-Booking-Analysis/queries/EDA.md

 ![Q10](<../screenshots/EDA SSs/Q10_1.png>)
 ![Q10](<../screenshots/EDA SSs/Q10_2.png>)

-### ❓How many movies fall into these duration brackets:
+### ❓ 11.
+How many movies fall into these duration brackets:
 - Less than 90 minutes
 - Between 90 and 120 minutes
 - More than 120 minutes